zoxpx/pxdocs/content/key-management/gcloud-kms/vol-enc/_index.md

 ### Using per volume secret keys

-There are two ways in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to PX.
 In this method portworx generates a 128 bit passphrase.
 This passphrase will be used during encryption and decryption.

 To create a volume through pxctl, run the following command